Northern Campaign of 1777 Primary Sources

 PDF: Travels through the Interior Parts of America.
 In a Series of Letters.
 By an Officer, Volume 2 (Printed for William Lane, London: 1789).

-The author of this famous Northern Campaign of 1777 British narratives was Thomas Anbury, who began the campaign as a volunteer with Captain Charles Stanhope, Viscount Petersham's grenadier company of the 29th Regiment, and ended up receiving a free ensigncy in the 24th Regiment.
+The author of this famous Northern Campaign of 1777 British narrative was Thomas Anbury, who began the campaign as a volunteer with Captain Charles Stanhope, Viscount Petersham's grenadier company of the 29th Regiment, and ended up receiving a free ensigncy in the 24th Regiment.
 Despite claims of higher rank made by later editors, Anbury never advanced beyond the rank of ensign.
 Like Digby's "journal," Anbury's "letters" contain many later additions—and even what would now be considered plagiarisms—by the author before publication.
 It should be noted, however, that these plagiarisms were added with the consent of the original uncited writers who provided the material, such as James Murray Hadden.
 This was not an uncommon practice during the period.

 PDF: Hadden's Journal and Orderly Books.
 A Journal Kept in Canada and Upon Burgoyne's Campaign in 1776 and 1777, by Lieut.
 James M. Hadden, Roy.
 Art. and Orders kept by him and issued by Sir Guy Carleton, Lieut.
 General John Burgoyne and Major General William Phillips, in 1776, 1777, and 1778.
 With an explanatory chapter and notes by Horatio Rogers.
 Munsell's Historical Series No. 12 (Joel Munsell's Sons, Albany, NY: 1884).